wprender/cloudbreak-docs/docs/openstack.md

 If `Public in account` is checked all the users belonging to your account will be able to use this security group template to create clusters, but cannot delete or modify it.

-**Note** that the security groups are *not created* on OpenStack after the `Create Security Group` button is pushed, only after the cluster provisioning starts with the selected security group template.
+**NOTE** that the security groups are *not created* on OpenStack after the `Create Security Group` button is pushed, only after the cluster provisioning starts with the selected security group template.

 ## Cluster installation